 She studied for a Business Diploma with Music Management in Durham city and later graduated with a Masters in Creative Writing from Newcastle University in 2006.
+She was accepted for her PhD in the same year but had to defer – probably the longest deferral in history!

 She returned to Ulverston from Newcastle in 2023 after raising her family.
 Over the years she has also worked as a music journalist, a band manager and an art dealer’s assistant, running a vintage importing corporation alongside her husband until his death in 2016.
 She was an influencer for the Vogue network in 2013.